LambdaTest/testng-selenium-hyperexecute-sample/README.md

 1. Click on the above Gitpod button.
 You will be redirected to Gitpod editor tool.

-2. Go to ".gitpod.yml" file and insert your Lambdatest username and passkey in "LT_username" and "LT_Access_key" parameter respectivly.
+2. Go to ".gitpod.yml" file and insert your Lambdatest username and access key in "LT_username" and "LT_Access_key" parameters respectivly.

 3. Commit and push your changes for ".gitpod.yml" file.